November 5, 2012

 It would be foolish to label the current rate of planetary deforestation as merely “frightening”.
 A detailed study regarding this truly terrifying issue should, in fact, stop the heart of every cognizant human being living on the planet, at least for a moment.

-Oddly enough, although we lose one and one-half square acres of rain forest every second, which is equal to ninety square acres of lost rain forest, each and every minute, or five-thousand four-hundred square acres per hour, most of the people that I speak with regarding the subject, seem to remain oblivious to what said information represents for humanity.
+Oddly enough, although we lose one and one-half square acres of rain forest every second, which is equal to ninety square acres of lost rain forest, each and every minute, or five-thousand four-hundred square acres per hour, most of the people that we speak with regarding the subject, seem to remain oblivious to what said information represents for humanity.

 To visualize this in another way, each and every day, an area of rain forest which could more than cover every borough of New York City, is simply wiped clean from the face of the Earth.
 Placing this into proper perspective, one could envision that within a few weeks, the lost square mileage of global rain forest would likely be capable of covering one of the smallest of the United States and in a few months, perhaps a small country.